Easy tips to plan your personal finances during times of uncertainty

 Have a partner?
 Talk to your partner.

-(See: Talk Finances with Your Partner.)
-The impact of COVID-19 counts as a "life changing event."
-While we're used to referencing a new job, house or baby as a "life changing event," 2020 had different plans!
+(See: Talk Finances with Your Partner.
+Oftentimes, financial hardships count as a "life-changing event."
+While we're used to referencing a new job, house, or baby as a "life-changing event," some come as surprises.
 And, any time a big life change pops up, it's time to revisit personal finances.
 Especially if you manage your finances with a spouse or partner, it's important to review your decisions and their implications as a team.
-Remember, there's no "I" in "team."

 A "cash reserve" is just a fancy term for having some money in the mattress.
 It's liquid cash you have on hand for an emergency.
 Take a moment to determine how much cash you have right now compared to what you spend each month.
 (See: How to Create a Budget.)
 Be sure to include upcoming big expenses, outstanding bills or those due in the next few weeks.
 This will help you understand how long the cash you have will last.

-Yes grasshopper, it's time to actually create a budget.
+Yes grasshopper, it's time to create a budget.

-Take a peek at your cash flow each month—how much goes out, and how much comes in.
+Take a peek at your monthly cash flow—how much goes out and how much comes in.
 Of the inflows, how certain are those?
-Is a majority of your income coming from inconsistent gig projects or a from a super stable W2 employer?
+Is a majority of your income coming from inconsistent gig projects or from a super stable W2 employer?
 As scary as it may seem, consider how stable your income is, then plan accordingly.

 Segment your budget into your needs, wants and savings.

-We don't recommend you rush to decreasing your savings bucket.
-But, if you've trimmed all the wants you can, and can't decrease the needs much more, you may be forced to temporarily decrease some savings.
+We don't recommend you rush to decrease your savings bucket.
+But if you've trimmed all the wants you can and can't decrease the needs much more, you may be forced to temporarily decrease some savings.

-Just remember: as soon as you can, turn your automatic savings contributions back on and, if possible, make up for missed contributions. (#IdealWorld, we know.)
+Just remember to turn your automatic savings contributions back on as soon as possible and, if possible, make up for missed contributions. (#IdealWorld, we know.)

 Revisit your financial plan to pay off debt—including student loans.